 - Combine the ingredients.
 Mix the drained tuna with all of the other ingredients.

 - Serve.
 Serve as desired (see suggestions below).
-You can also let it chill for a few hours before serving if desired.
+You can also let it chill for a few hours before serving if you like.

 Serving Suggestions

-For a low-carb option, you can make a lettuce wrap with a nice, crispy iceberg lettuce leaf.
+- Lettuce wraps: You can make a tuna salad lettuce wrap with a nice, crispy iceberg lettuce leaf.

-Or enjoy this as a snack with crackers right from the bowl!
+- Crackers: Or, enjoy this easy tuna salad recipe as a snack with crackers right from the bowl!

 Homemade tuna salad will last in the fridge for up to 3 days.
 Keep it covered in an airtight container.
 It’s perfect for making in advance and having lunch ready to go for the next few days!